colinweiner111/azure-ai-foundry-hub/README.md

 - **Project:** A workspace under a Hub where teams build and operate AI apps (agents, prompt flows, evaluations, deployments).
   📘 [Projects in Azure AI Foundry](https://learn.microsoft.com/en-us/azure/ai-foundry/how-to/create-projects)

-An Azure AI Foundry project supports two types of projects: a **hub-based project** and an **Azure AI Foundry project**.
+  Azure AI Foundry supports two types of projects: a **hub-based project** and an **Azure AI Foundry project**.
 In most cases, you want to use an Azure AI Foundry project.

   An **Azure AI Foundry project** is managed under an Azure AI Foundry resource.
 It's a container for access management, data upload and integration, and monitoring.
 This lets you keep your work separated between use cases without needing to create extra Azure resources.

   A **hub-based project** is hosted by an Azure AI Foundry hub.
 If your company has an administrative team that created a hub for you, you can create a project from that hub.
 If you're working on your own, you can create a project and a default hub will automatically be created for you.

   To understand how the newer Azure AI Foundry project differs from the hub-based project, see [New Foundry projects overview](https://learn.microsoft.com/en-us/azure/ai-foundry/what-is-azure-ai-foundry#project-types).

 - **Default resources:** When you create a Hub, Azure provisions a **Storage Account**, **Key Vault**, and **Azure Container Registry (ACR)** that you can secure with Private Endpoints.